spacemeshos/testnet-guide/netconfig.md

 8. Don't change the default options in the `Apply Rule` screen and click `Next`.
 9. Name the rule `Spacemesh UDP` and click Finish.

-This guide is based on the nice guide from [Tomshardware.com](https://www.tomshardware.com/news/how-to-open-firewall-ports-in-windows-10,36451.html).

 ---